 Cell Phone Usage

-Cell phone usage during practice is prohibited.
+Cell phone usage during practice is discouraged.
 Your cell phone should only be used in case of emergency during practices or games.

 You may carry your cell phone during road/away games, but it should only be used to communicate with one of the staff AT.
 These communications can be either phone or text message regarding the score of the game, any injuries that were sustained by a player, or any question that a coach may have.